gfallasc/cloud-pizza-cdk/README.md

  * `npm run watch`   watch for changes and compile
  * `npm run test`    perform the jest unit tests
  * `npm run deploy`  deploy this stack to your default AWS account/region
+ * `npm run destroy` Deletes the CloudPizzaStack and all the resources
  * `cdk diff`        compare deployed stack with current state
  * `cdk synth`       emits the synthesized CloudFormation template